-If the questions is: Can Marijuana help you lose weight? then the answer is yes, but make sure to read the fine print.
-There is no doubt that Cannabis provides stress relief, helps with pain and makes your creativity bloom.
-Approved as a medical treatment for seizures, chronic pain, PTSD, Multiple Sclerosis among other, proves its versatility.
-It is also approved for patients that suffer from wasting syndrome associated with AIDS and chemo induced nausea/vomiting in cancer patients because it helps them gain weight by increasing appetite.
+If the question is: Can Medical Marijuana help you lose weight? then the answer is yes, but make sure to read the fine print.
+There is no doubt that Cannabis provides stress relief, helps with pain, and makes your creativity bloom.
+Approved as a medical treatment for seizures, chronic pain, PTSD, Multiple Sclerosis among others, proves its versatility.
+It is also approved for patients that suffer from wasting syndrome associated with AIDS and chemo-induced nausea/vomiting in cancer patients because it helps them gain weight by increasing appetite.

 It is of popular knowledge that Cannabis can give you “the munchies”.
 Patients usually describe it as a voracious hunger that makes them want to eat everything they see.
 So this might lead you to think that potheads are more obese than non-smokers but in realty they are less.
 Several recent studies have found that daily marijuana use is associated with a lower BMI, smaller waist circumference, and lower fasting insulin blood levels.
 Does that mean cannabis is the secret to weight loss?
 Let’s not get ahead of ourselves.

 This might be a multi-factorial coincidence that can be explained in many ways.

 - Studies have shown that the weight gain seen with Cannabis applies to patients that are underweight and sick.
 Patients that had a normal BMI did not gain more weight but did choose a less healthy diet.